 - What to expect: If your campaign is limited by budget, your ads will stop showing once you've reached the average daily budget allocated for that day.
 If you reach your budget limit early in the morning, your ad won't run again until the next day, so you might not see your ad appear every time you look for it, particularly at night.

-- Accelerated delivery may lead to a higher cost-per-click (CPC) as your ads are shown more frequently during the early hours of the day, which can result in more competitive prices.
+- Accelerated delivery may lead to a higher CPM, CTR for Display campaigns, and CPV for YouTube campaigns.
+This is because as your ads are shown more frequently during the early hours of the day, which can result in more competitive prices.
 Standard delivery’s optimal distribution may lead to lower CPCs as compared to accelerated delivery.
 If your account is never limited by budget, then the setting will have no impact on performance.

 - Accelerated delivery may result in your ads showing to a specific region or demographic.
 For example, your ads are more likely to be shown to people in earlier time zones.
 If you’re targeting the United States, your ads are more likely to be shown to people on the east coast than people on the west coast, due to the time difference.